jonwick68658/memoria/README.md

 ### Integration Methods

 #### Method 1: Python SDK (Recommended for Python Apps)
-Direct Python integration - just `pip install memoria-ai` and start coding.
+Direct Python integration - just `pip install memoria` and start coding.

 #### Method 2: REST API (For Other Languages)
 HTTP endpoints for JavaScript, Go, Ruby, and any language that can make HTTP requests.